lm32164/YoutubeVLC/README.md

 Youtube-DL module (pip install youtube_dl)

+## How to setup

+Install all of the requirements.

+Go to youtube.com and export a text file of the cookies (can be done through this extension: https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/related?hl=en).

+Rename the text file to cookies.txt and place it in the directory where you installed YoutubeVLC.

+Launch the python script and enter PW to set up login information (this needs to be done to access private and age-restricted videos).

+After the program closes, you can now enter links to youtube videos and playlists.

-## Features
+## Note about playlists

-You can watch videos with copyrighted material in them.

-You can use playlists.

-Note about playlists: 1] Each video queues after the first one is finished or if the VLC window is closed.
+1] Each video queues after the first one is finished or if the VLC window is closed.

 2] Youtube-DL is slow in getting playlists, wouldn't recommend for playlists with >50 videos.

 ## How it works